markkimsal/homesecurity/README.md

 If you want the Arduino to be powered from the keypad line, you can use NPN transistors to convert the signals to 5V or 3.3V.

 Connect one transistor's collector to a stable 5V from the regulator.
 Use a large value resistor between the yellow wire from the panel and the base of the transistor.
 The value should reduce the voltage to 0.6v range.
 Something like 600k I think.
+The emitter of this transistor goes to the RX pin on the Arduino (the pin configured as RX in the config.h, NOT the one marked as RX on the board).

 Connect the raw red power line to the other transistor's collector, and use a small value resistor in between the base of this transitor and the Arduino signaling pin.
+The emitter of this transistor can connect through a diode to the green wire.

 Use the linear regulator to power the arduino.